yurnero14/Quarto/README.md

 ## Code Development
-In the beginning of the project, Angelica did some research on different possible algorithms and Leonor studied the implementation of Minimax.
+In the beginning of the project, I, with the help of Angelica did some research on different possible algorithms.
 However, after careful consideration, it was decided to implement Reinforcement Learning instead.
 I took this decision because I am much more confident implementing an RL based solution since I have done a few mini projects on my own in the past based on RL.
 Additionally, it was anticipated that Minimax would require a significant amount of time, given the large number of possible states in the game of Quarto.

 In the process of developing the Reinforcement Learning strategy, a substantial amount of knowledge was gained from the concerned lectures.
 In all honesty, I am not the best in coding so Angelica helped giving me the direction to develop an algorithm to code for Q-learning.